Looking for healthy breakfast ideas for teenage athletes?

 Overnight or baked oats, chia pudding, and plain whole fat yogurt all convert into healthy parfaits that can be made ahead.
 Pair with a hard-boiled egg, and you’re out the door.

-10 Healthy breakfast recipes
+10 Healthy breakfast recipes for teenagers

 Check out these recipes for more ideas to help you make a healthy breakfast a part of your day.